Summary

 The TRACTOR program aims to automate the translation of legacy C code to Rust.
 The goal is to achieve the same quality and style that a skilled Rust developer would produce, thereby eliminating the entire class of memory safety security vulnerabilities present in C programs.

-This program may involve novel combinations of software analysis, such as static analysis and dynamic analysis, and machine learning techniques like large language models.
+This program involves novel combinations of software analysis, such as static analysis and dynamic analysis, and machine learning techniques like large language models.